 We’ve already covered the main benefits of distributed tracing to some degree.
 However, in this section, we’ll delve a little bit deeper into more of these benefits.

 As DevOps teams rely heavily on automation, they can integrate distributed tracing into CI/CD pipelines.
-This way, they can identify performance regressions during the development process and address issues before it reaches production.
+This way, they can identify performance regressions during the development process and address issues before they reach production.

 Using this method, engineers can reduce the mean time to detect (MTTD) and mean time to resolve (MTTR) by analyzing the traces generated by the broken application, identifying the root cause of the incident, and troubleshooting it immediately.